-All ports in both MacBook Pro 17-inch models remain the same.
-The port differences between the MacBook Pro and the PowerBook G4 include: the MagSafe power port and second USB port on the left, as well as ExpressCard/34 replacing what was previously a PCMCIA card slot.
+All ports remain the same.
 The security lock slot is on the right side of the system.
-Due to all the port re-arrangements, the new logic boards will not fit in any Macintosh 17-inch PowerBook G4s or vice versa.
 Composite and S-video connections are now only available using an optional Apple DVI to Video adapter.

 The boot architecture of the MacBook Pro is based on Extensible Firmware Interface (EFI), replacing Open Firmware (OF) of PowerBook G4 days.
 Boot snag keys such as "C" for boot from the optical drive, "N" for network boot, and "T" for Target Disk Mode stay the same under EFI.
 To launch Apple Hardware Test (AHT) from the Mac OS X Install disc, you must hold down the "D" key during boot.